sematext/docs/docs/integration/node.js.md

 - Request count
 - Request rate
 - Response time
-- Request/Response Content-Length
+- Request/Response content-length
 - Error rates (total, 3xx, 4xx, 5xx)

 ![](https://sematext.com/wp-content/uploads/2019/05/pasted-image-0-3.png)

 ## Use the `cluster` module to run Node.js
-To make use of the full power of your server, you should run an instance if your Node.js application on each CPU core.
+To make use of the full power of your server, you should run an instance of your Node.js application on each CPU core.
 The `cluster` module makes this easier than ever.
 Create another file called `cluster.js`.

 ```javascript
 // cluster.js